emmachoward/CoderGirl-Frontend_Studio-11-12/README.md

 - [ ] Use `userEvent` to simulate a click on the movie card.
 - [ ] Finally, assert that `setActiveMovie` should have been called.

-## Part 3 - `<Sidebar />` Tests
+## Part 3 - `Sidebar` Tests
 The sidebar is a little more complex because it includes a `<select>` element that needs to be tested.
-Additionally, sidebar relies on state that lives in `<App />`.
+Additionally, sidebar relies on state that lives in `App`.
 For this studio, we are not going to write end-to-end tests, so we won't be testing the user flow of a user selecting a genre and the movies cards rendered updating (you are encouraged to do this as a bonus mission, however!).
 Instead, we're going to test that the `<select>` element updates as expected when the user selects a genre.
+Navigate to `Sidebar.test.js` located in the `Sidebar` directory.
 - [ ] First, create a new test called 'Sidebar renders "Filter Movies"' and test whether the sidebar title 'Filter Movies' is rendered.
-Remember that `<Sidebar />` has 3 props that it requires.
+Remember that `Sidebar` has 3 props that it requires.
 These test values have been provided to you at the top of the file.
 - [ ] Create a new test called "Sidebar renders select, user can select a genre".
 Inside the test, render the `<Sidebar />` component with its 3 props.
 - [ ] Next, capture the `<select>` element using the query `getByTestId`.
 The test ID is "genreSelect".
 Assert that the select is in the document.
 These final two steps are tricky due to you simulating a change to a `<select>` element.
 When you encounter an event you're not sure how to test, check out the docs referenced at the top of the file.
 For this test, you'll use the `userEvent.selectOptions()` method, documented [here](https://testing-library.com/docs/ecosystem-user-event#selectoptionselement-values-options).